 Some Twitter users have even claimed they are excited to see a woman Doctor, because their young daughters also liked the all-female Ghostbusters.
 Since the new Ghostbusters alienated its existing fanbase and was a box office disaster, this is not exactly a good omen either.

 A lot of the reaction to this has been surprisingly unpleasant.
-Not only from those making “women driver” jokes about struggling to park the TARDIS, but from some of the media, which has treated anyone unenthusiastic about this as a sexist, Cro-Magnon throwback who thinks women should be chained to the kitchen sink.
+Not only from those making “women driver” jokes about struggling to park the TARDIS, but from some of the media, which has treated anyone unenthusiastic about this change as a sexist, Cro-Magnon throwback who thinks women should be chained to the kitchen sink.
 Even the Daily Telegraph, not exactly renowned as a hotbed of pinko liberalism, ranted that objectors were “swivel-eyed Doctor Who fans, probably the sort of people who collect contraband gun magazines and lobby for the return of capital punishment“.

 Well maybe I'm wrong but, as I sit here swivelling my eyes and re-ordering my collection of "contraband gun magazines" (whatever that means), I can't help thinking that Doctor Who is in serious danger, and may be heading for its next cancellation.
 One of the more popular Doctors, Peter Davison, also expressed his concern this week about the loss of a significant male role model for young boys.

 For cultural historians of the future I think this will prove to be a fascinating moment.
 It's the most 2017 thing to happen in 2017, and perhaps it couldn't have happened at any other time.
 It reflects so perfectly our current obsessions with identity politics and gender.

 What do you think of the casting of a female Doctor?
 Is it a long overdue change, or a betrayal of the series' history and origins?
 And will this revitalise Doctor Who, or kill it off?